 As you got a gist of what keyword research is, it’s imperative to know why is keyword research so crucial for your business?

 Imagine creating content that nobody reads.
 Or, your webinars that nobody watches?
 It’s a waste of time, and resources, and losing potential customers.
 In fact, a study by Ahrefs revealed that 90.63% of all the web pages on the internet receive no traffic from Google.
 This indicates that more than 90 % of brands generate content that’s not relevant to their audience.

 Keyword research is done to search, understand, and implement content that your users are looking for through the use of keywords.
 Let’s understand this using the example below.

 Assume there is a healthcare website.
-This specific website generates content around generic topics which are not relevant to their target audience.
-Such topics could be out of the context blog on marketing, or a blog post regarding trending news.
+This specific website generates content around generic topics which are not relevant to its target audience.
+Such topics could be out of the context blog on marketing or a blog post regarding trending news.

 The audience of these blogs could be marketers or news seekers online.
-On the contrary, the ideal audience for this website would mostly comprise doctors, medical aspirations, patients, counselors, and other related profiles.
+On the contrary, the ideal audience for this website would mostly comprise doctors, medical aspirations, patients, counsellors, and other related profiles.

-Therefore, keyword research is needed to understand the intent of the user’s queries and creating and building content assets around these keywords.
+Therefore, keyword research is needed to understand the intent of the user’s queries and create and build content assets around these keywords.
 This would ensure your business is serving the relevant potential audience and not everybody presents online as explained in the example above.